IdrisHanafi/supernets2-contracts/deployment/README.md

 Fill created `deploy_parameters.json` with appropiate parameters.
 See below for more information about the `deploy_parameters.json`

-The first step is deploying and verifying the `PolygonZkEVMDeployer`, this will be the factory for deterministic contracts, the address of the contracts will depend on the `salt` and the `initialZkEVMDeployerOwner`
+The first step is deploying and verifying the `Supernets2dot0Deployer`, this will be the factory for deterministic contracts, the address of the contracts will depend on the `salt` and the `initialZkEVMDeployerOwner`

 This contrat is deployed using a keyless deployment, therefore the gasPrice is hardcoded.
 The value is on `100 gweis`, if it's necessary to update it go to `helpers/deployment-helpers.js` and update the `gasPriceKeylessDeployment` constant.